 With respect to construction, the generation of gaseous, liquid, and/or solid waste is primarily limited to standard operation of construction equipment and will be handled by the construction contractor in accordance with applicable laws and regulations pertaining to such wastes.
-During construction, sanitary facilities used by workers will consist of onsite portable toilets, which will be emptied on an as needed basis, with wastes hauled to licensed disposal facilities located outside the Project Site.
+Generation of gaseous and liquid waste will be limited to the operation of equipment during the construction phase.
+Construction equipment and vehicles will be fueled by unleaded gasoline and ultra-low sulfur diesel and will have maintained mufflers.
+During operation of the Facility, personnel vehicles will be fueled and maintained offsite; therefore, gaseous and liquid waste generation is not anticipated.
+During construction, sanitary facilities used by workers will consist of on-site portable toilets, which will be emptied on an as needed basis, with wastes hauled to licensed disposal facilities located outside the Project Site.
 Facility construction will generate relatively minor amounts of solid waste, primarily plastic, wood, cardboard and metal packing/packaging materials, construction scrap, and general refuse.
-All such materials will be collected and disposed of in dumpsters.
+All such materials will be collected and disposed of in dumpsters, or disposed into separate containers for those materials that can be recycled (i.e., cardboard, aluminum, wood pallets).
 It is anticipated that there will be one or two 30 cubic yard dumpsters located at the Facility.
-A private contractor will empty the dumpsters on an as-needed basis, which is expected to be at least weekly during construction, and dispose of the refuse at a licensed solid waste disposal facility.
+A private contractor will collect the dumpsters and/or the refuse and separated recyclable materials on an as-needed basis, which is expected to be at least weekly during construction, and dispose of the refuse at a local, licensed solid waste disposal facility or recycling facility.
+Minimal construction material is anticipated to accrue throughout the construction phase.
+During construction, it is anticipated that approximately 6,520 cubic yards of concrete will be required for the construction of inverters pads, ballasts, fenceposts and the collection substation.
+Concrete washout stations located within the Facility Site will collect concrete waste from equipment and prevent concrete from entering stormwater runoff or leaching into soils at the Facility Site.
+The concrete truck washouts will generate small amounts of waste during construction.
+The contractor will allow the concrete to harden within the washout facility prior to disposal.
+In addition, the contractor will be responsible for the removal and disposal of concrete at a licensed facility.